epozzobon/torcs-1.3.7/README.md

 # **TORCS 1.3.7**
-Version of TORCS 1.3.7 with [SCR patch](https://github.com/barisdemirdelen/scr-torcs-1.3.7) and an additional patch to send the current game image to another application via shared memory.
+Version of TORCS 1.3.7 which allows the car to be be controlled over CAN.

 ## Installation on Ubuntu 20.04